KooperL/marketo-developer.en/help/rest-api/performance.md

 ---
-title: "Performance"
+title: Performance
 feature: REST API
-description: "Performance tips for working with the Marketo API."
+description: Performance tips for working with the Marketo API.
+exl-id: 173a398a-9d36-4e8d-9dd3-7d0d375b085a
 ---
 # Performance

 This page contains a list of performance-related topics that you can use to increase the performance of your integration.